 (3) No person served with a subpoena is required to appear before the Board pursuant to the subpoena unless the person has been paid or tendered conduct money in an amount sufficient to cover the person’s reasonable fees and traveling expenses paid in accordance with the Act.

-(4) A subpoena shall be served personally on the person to whom it is directed at least two clear business days before the date on which the person is to appear.
+(4) A subpoena shall be served personally on the person to whom it is directed at least two (2) clear business days prior to the date on which the person is to appear.

 Destruction of exhibits

 19 (1) A person who has submitted exhibits to the Board may request that the Board return the exhibits.